Contents

 You can’t assume that employees would read the purchasing policy.

-Create a one-pager/cheat sheet that talks about the key focus areas for the new purchasing policy.
+Create a one-pager/cheat sheet discussing the key focus areas for the new purchasing policy.
 For example:

 1. Approvals